cloudfoundry-attic/cf-docs/source/docs/running/architecture/terms.html.md

 > A Cloud Provider Interface (CPI) is an API that BOSH uses to interact with an Infrastructure as a Service (IaaS) provider to create and manage stemcells and VMs.
 CPIs exist for vSphere, OpenStack, and Amazon Web Services.
 A CPI abstracts an underlying virtualized infrastructure from the rest of BOSH, and is fundamental to Cloud Foundry's model for deploying and running applications across multiple clouds.

-## <a id='cloud-provider-interface'></a>CPI##
+## <a id='cloud-provider-interface'></a>CPI ##

 >  See [Cloud Provider Interface](#cpi).

-## <a id='droplet-execution-agent'></a>DEA
+## <a id='droplet-execution-agent'></a>DEA  ##

 > See [Droplet Execution Agent](#dea).

 ## <a id='dea'></a> Droplet Execution Agent ##

 > A Droplet Execution Agent (DEA) is a process that runs on Cloud Foundry VMs that host applications.
 A DEA subscribes to the messages that the Cloud Controller publishes when droplets need to be run.
 If the DEA host meets the runtime and RAM requirements of a droplet, the DEA responds to the Cloud Controller's request, receives the droplet, and starts it.
 Similarly, a DEA stops an application as requested by the Cloud Controller.
-A DEA keep track of the instances it started and periodically broadcasts messages about their state using [NATS](#nats).
+A DEA keepS track of the instances it started and periodically broadcasts messages about their state using [NATS](#nats).
 <br><br>

 > For more information, see [Droplet Execution Agent](../architecture/execution-agent.html).

-## <a id='droplet'></a>  droplet
+## <a id='droplet'></a> droplet ##

 > A droplet is the result of the application [staging](#staging) process, it is an uploaded application to which a buildpack as been applied.
 It is the original application, with a wrapper around it that accepts one input -- the port where it should listen for HTTP requests, and has two methods, a start and a stop.

 ## <a id=' '></a>flapping ##

 > Flapping is the heath status that Cloud Foundry reports for an application that repeatedly crashes or will not start.

 ## <a id='health-manager'></a>Health Manager ##